natasharojany/Matching-Game/Daily Report/DailyReport_NatashaRojany.md

 - added a timer

 ## 4/16/19
--worked on styling
+- worked on styling
--shuffled cards
+- shuffled cards
--added a timer
+- added a timer